 withdrawRewardFor(msg.sender);

-Fig.3 part of the vulnerable code from theDAO
+Fig.1.
+Part of the vulnerable code from TheDAO

-This very public example of DAO failure which contributed to the cooling of interest in the idea, had a number of factors that could be expected to lead to it’s failure.
-The function to split the DAO was added at the last minute due to pressure from token holders who did not want to fund slock.its proposal.
-Although only token holders could vote, almost anyone could participate in DaoHub, the forum for the DAO.
-Putatively completely open, the proposals process was vetted by “curators” who constituted a obstacle to full autonomy.
-The rules and their function were byzantine and opaque to all except those most closely involved in its creation.
-Even before the hack the financial policy of those founders seemed to be biased towards handing a few favoured startups an unlimited budget.
+This very public example of DAO failure contributed to the cooling of interest in the idea.
+TheDao’s failure was due to a number of factors.
+For one thing, the function for splitting TheDAO was added at the last minute due to pressure from token holders who did not want to fund slock.it’s proposal.
+Although only token holders could vote, almost anyone could participate in DaoHub, the forum for TheDAO.
+Although TheDao was supposedly completely open, the proposal process was vetted by “curators” who constituted an obstacle to full autonomy.
+The rules and their functions were Byzantine and opaque to all except those most closely involved in its creation.
+Even before the hack, the financial policy of its founders seemed to be biased towards giving a few favoured startups unlimited budgets.

-Despite this attempt at baking a DAO cake yielding bitter results, there are lessons to be learned, from both the positive and negative aspects of this enterprise.
+Despite the fact that this attempt at baking a DAO cake yielded bitter results, there are positive and negative lessons to be learned from this enterprise.

 MakerDAO